Optimal stopping under adverse nonlinear expectation and related games: Proof of Theorem 3.4

-We first fix $P\in \fPO$ and note that $(t,\omega)\mapsto V(t,\omega,P)$ is Borel.
+We first fix $P\in\fPO$ and note that $(t,\omega)\mapsto V(t,\omega,P)$ is Borel.
 To see this, we first observe that

-by the argument of Lemma~\ref{le:YaltDef}.
-Moreover, let $\cT'\subseteq \cT$ be a countable set such that for each $\tau\in \cT$ there exist $\tau_n\in\cT'$ satisfying $\tau_n\downarrow \tau$ $P$-a.s.; for instance, $\cT'$ can be chosen to consists of stopping times of the form $\sum_{i=1}^N t_i\1_{A_i}$, where each $t_i$ is dyadic and $A_i$ belongs to a countable collection generating $\cF_{t_i}$.
+by the argument of Lemma~\ref{leYaltDef}.
+Moreover, let $\cT '\subseteq\cT$ be a countable set such that for each $\tau\in\cT$ there exist $\tau_n\in\cT'$ satisfying $\tau_n\downarrow\tau$ $P$-a.s.; for instance, $\cT'$ can be chosen to consists of stopping times of the form $\sum_{i=1}^N t_i\1_{A_i}$, where each $t_i$ is dyadic and $A_i$ belongs to a countable collection generating $\cF_{t_i}$.
 Then we have

-by dominated convergence and as $(t,\omega)\mapsto E^{P}[X_{\tau(\cdot)\vee t}(\omega\otimes \cdot)]$ is Borel for every $\tau$ by Fubini's theorem, it follows that $(t,\omega)\mapsto V(t,\omega,P)$ is Borel.
+by dominated convergence and as $(t,\omega)\mapsto E^{P}[X_{\tau (\cdot)\vee t}(\omega\otimes\cdot)]$ is Borel for every $\tau$ by Fubini's theorem, it follows that $(t,\omega)\mapsto V(t,\omega,P)$ is Borel.

-On the other hand, we know from Lemma~\ref{le:valueUsc} that $P\mapsto V(t,\omega,P)$ is upper semicontinuous.
-Together, it follows that $V$ is Borel as a function on $[0,T]\times \Omega\times \fPO$; in particular, $(\omega,P)\mapsto V_\theta(\omega,P):=V(\theta(\omega),\omega,P)$ is again Borel (recall that $\cT$ consists of $\F$-stopping times).
+On the other hand, we know from Lemma~\ref{levalueUsc} that $P\mapsto V(t,\omega,P)$ is upper semicontinuous.
+Together, it follows that $V$ is Borel as a function on $[0,T]\times\Omega\times\fPO$; in particular, $(\omega,P)\mapsto V_\theta(\omega,P):=V(\theta(\omega ),\omega,P)$ is again Borel (recall that $\cT$ consists of $\F $-stopping times).

-For each $(t,\omega)\in [0,T]\times \Omega$, it follows by compactness and Lemma~\ref{le:valueUsc} that there exists $\hat{P}\in\cP(t,\omega)$ such that
+For each $(t,\omega)\in[0,T]\times\Omega$, it follows by compactness and Lemma~\ref{levalueUsc} that there exists $\hat{P}\in\cP(t,\omega)$ such that

 in particular, $P\mapsto V_\theta(\omega,P)$ admits a maximizer for each $\omega\in\Omega$.
-As the graph of $\cP(\theta,\cdot)$ is analytic, the Jankov--von Neumann Theorem in the form of \cite[Proposition~7.50(b), p.\,184]{BertsekasShreve.78} shows that a maximizer can be chosen in a universally measurable way, which yields the claim. \end{proof}
+As the graph of $\cP(\theta,\cdot)$ is analytic, the Jankov--von Neumann theorem in the form of \cite{BertsekasShreve78}, Proposition~7.50(b), page~184, shows that a maximizer can be chosen in a universally measurable way, which yields the claim. \end{pf}

-Finally, we can prove the remaining result of Theorem~\ref{th:optimal}.
+Finally, we can prove the remaining result of Theorem~\ref{thoptimal}.

-\begin{lemma} Let $\cP(t,\omega)$ be weakly compact for all $(t,\omega)\in [0,T]\times \Omega$, let $P^\sharp$ be as in Lemma~\ref{le:saddle1} and let $\hat{P}_{\tau^*}$ be as in Lemma~\ref{le:worstMeasure}.
+\begin{lemma} Let $\cP(t,\omega)$ be weakly compact for all $(t,\omega)\in [0,T]\times\Omega$, let $P^\sharp$ be as in Lemma~\ref{lesaddle1} and let $\hat{P}_{\tau^*}$ be as in Lemma~\ref{leworstMeasure}.
 Then the measure defined by

 is an element of $\cP$ and satisfies

 \end{lemma}